Thoroughly Modern Millie (musical): Synopsis

-In the Hotel Priscilla laundry room, two Chinese immigrants, Ching Ho and Bun Foo, are working for Mrs. Meers to earn enough money to bring their mother from Hong Kong over to the states ("Not for the Life of Me [reprise]").
+In the hotel laundry room, two Chinese immigrants, Ching Ho and Bun Foo, are working for Mrs. Meers to earn enough money to bring their mother from Hong Kong over to the US ("Not for the Life of Me [reprise]").

-After researching some of the richest and most eligible bachelors in the world, Millie comes to Sincere Trust not only looking for a job, but also to set her sights on the company's boss, Trevor Graydon III ("The Speed Test").
+After researching some of the richest and most eligible bachelors in the world, Millie comes to Sincere Trust, looking for a job and also to set her sights on the company's boss, Trevor Graydon III ("The Speed Test").
 Her lightning speed stenography easily lands her the job.
 Meanwhile, Ching Ho attempts to capture Miss Dorothy for Mrs. Meers with a drugged apple but when he sees her, he falls in love with her instantly and wants to save her from Mrs. Meers.
 Before Dorothy eats the drugged apple, Millie arrives (Mrs. Meers has to act like she was getting a stain out of the carpet with "soy sauce") with the good news that she has found a job and a boss to marry.
 As the girls rush off to their rooms, Mrs. Meers thinks about how stupid the girls are never to realize her evil plan to ship them to Southeast Asia ("They Don't Know").
 To celebrate their success the girls go to a speakeasy, where they meet Jimmy, but the club is raided by the police.
 While waiting for his release in the jail cell, Jimmy realizes that he loves Millie ("What Do I Need with Love").

 Jimmy asks Millie to a party hosted by famous singer Muzzy van Hossmere, and she accepts.
-Before the party Muzzy sings of her love for New York ("Only in New York").
+Before the party, Muzzy sings of her love for New York ("Only in New York").
 At the party, Millie spills wine on Dorothy Parker's dress, which Millie tries to get out with soy sauce, following Mrs. Meers' example.
 After the party, Millie explains to Jimmy how she is going to marry Trevor.
 She also tells him off for being a "skirt chaser" and "womanizer."
 As they argue, Jimmy suddenly grabs Millie and kisses her, then runs away.
 Millie realizes that she loves Jimmy ("Jimmy").
 Millie returns to the hotel and overhears a conversation between Miss Dorothy and Jimmy, "I really want to tell her, she's my best friend" followed by "You know we can't".
 Millie sees Jimmy sneaking out of Miss Dorothy's room after what appears to be a late-night tryst; confused and horrified, Millie decides she never wants anything to do with Jimmy ever again.